Asabeneh/30-Days-Of-JavaScript/02_Day/02_day_data_types.md

 let lastName = 'Yetayeh'        // string
 let country = 'Finland'         // string
 let city = 'Helsinki'           // string
-let age = 250                   // int, it is not my real age, do not worry about it let job
+let age = 250                   // number, it is not my real age, do not worry about it let job                         // undefined, because a value was not assigned

 console.log(typeof 'Asabeneh')  // string
 console.log(typeof firstName)   // string